 Some of these variants were explicitly designed in order to reduce maximum or average deformation (as conveniently defined by the author), as is the case of Behrmann's and Trystan Edwards's projections.
 Notably, for some reason the latter specified a deformation criterion whose standard parallel does not match the value actually chosen.

-Several authors have suggested an equal-area cylindrical map on a square; more recently, Tobler and Chen mentioned it in the context of a geographic information system based on quadtrees.
+Several authors have suggested an equal-area cylindrical map on a square; more recently, Waldo Tobler and Chen mentioned it in the context of a geographic information system based on quadtrees.
 A quadtree is a hierarchical data structure which recursively divides a rectangular region, four smaller pieces per level: information may be efficiently stored and retrieved in coarse or fine detail as required.
-A square region is not a requirement, but eases implementation; area equivalence is much more important.
+A square region is not a requirement, but eases implementation; areal equivalence is much more important.

 The geometric construction for James Gall's preferred projection (1885) resembles the perspective for the azimuthal stereographic, with two differences: